martingadea/codebase-jkonet-star/docs/pages/installation.rst

 Running JKOnet\* using Docker
 ------------------------------------

-After building the image, you can generate data and train models by executing the following commands.
-Below is an example of how to use the Docker image for these tasks:
+After building the image, you can generate data and train models by executing the following commands:

 .. code-block:: bash